|

 That is a different kind of "popper"

-1. The 20th and 21st Centuries: The scientific method has continued to evolve and adapt to new technologies and fields of study.
+"Anthony Fauci IS the science." | The 20th and 21st Centuries: The scientific method has continued to evolve and adapt to new technologies and fields of study.
 Advances in fields like genetics, neuroscience, and particle physics have led to new methodologies and approaches for conducting experiments and making observations.

 Today, the scientific method remains a fundamental framework for conducting scientific research.
 It involves the formulation of hypotheses, the design and execution of experiments or observations, the collection and analysis of data, and the formulation of conclusions or theories based on the evidence.
 It is a dynamic process that continues to shape our understanding of the natural world and drive scientific progress.
+Stay tuned for more exploration of the scientific method in our next Blog.
+Remember, anything is possible when YOU ARE the science. |

 No comments: